robbytables/bug-free-invention/unit-1-variables/instructor-resources/02-variables/02-variables-slides.md

 - While variables can really be anything, we’ll keep it simple to start by looking at numerical variables.
 - Go over the syntax!
-- "Here, we create a variable called `cupcakes_ive_eaten` and have it hold the number `3`.
+- "Here, we create a variable called `cups_of_coffee_consumed` and have it hold the number `3`.
 This is also called assignment.
-If we print out the contents of `cupcakes_ive_eaten`, Python will tell us that `cupcakes_ive_eaten` currently holds 3.
+If we print out the contents of `cups_of_coffee_consumed`, Python will tell us that `cups_of_coffee_consumed` currently holds 3.
 When you create a variable, it's called declaring a variable.
 The syntax for declaring a variable is what you want the variable to be named, followed by an equal sign, and finally what you want the variable to hold.
 Notice the space before and after the equal sign!
 Also, note that in Python, the equal sign doesn't evaluate things the way it does in math.
 Instead, it assigns them values.
-Here, we're using the `=` to tell Python that the `cupcakes_ive_eaten` label is going to hold the value `3`."
+Here, we're using the `=` to tell Python that the `cups_of_coffee_consumed` label is going to hold the value `3`."
 - "See that underscore?
 We'll look at variable naming in a second!"

 </aside>